Skip to main content

 Previewing Files

-The Files.com web interface supports previewing a wide array of files, from images, to office documents and text documents to audio and video files.
-This allows users to verify the contents of a file without extra the steps of downloading the document and opening it in an external program.
+The Files.com web interface supports previewing a wide array of files, including images, business documents, text documents, and audio and video files.
+This allows users to verify a file’s contents without the extra steps of downloading it and opening it in an external program.

 Previewing some types of files is supported for visitors to Share Links.
 Any Share Link that allows visitors to download will also include the option for visitors to preview supported file types.
 You can choose to restrict the allowed actions for a Share Link so visitors can only preview files within the link but not download them to their own device.